-GetVariableName, GetValue, and GetValueType to work with variables in objects
+GetVariableName, GetValue, and GetValueType to work with variables in objects whose types you do not know in advance.

 Parameters <object reference>

 AnyClass expression that specifies an object which has a variable whose value you want to set.

 String expression that specifies the name of the variable whose value you want to set.